aswanijehangeer/majeedhutsqau.github.io/README.md

 ### A simple static web page for Majeed Huts QAU.

-Here is the link to the site: [Majeed Huts QAU] (https://aswanijehangeer.github.io/majeedhutsqau.github.io/index.html)
+Here is the link to the site: https://aswanijehangeer.github.io/majeedhutsqau.github.io/